-To remove a virtual disk or drive, select it and click on the "remove" icon at the bottom (or right-click on it and select the menu item).
+• To remove an attachment, select it and click on the "remove" icon at the bottom (or right-click on it and select the menu item).

 Removable media (CD/DVDs and floppies) can be changed while the guest is running.
 Since the "Settings" dialog is not available at that time, you can also access these settings from the "Devices" menu of your virtual machine window.